dcipicchio/Discord-SMT-bot/README.md

 Apps List - list and give infos about the apps in SMT IV

-Dungeon Maps/help - provide images of maps and some tips/guidance for dungeons in the game

 Boss help - get the boss's stats, weaknesses, and some tips to help defeat them

 Alignment - see how different choices will end up affeting your alignment